What is eCommerce without eCommerce packaging?

 - Full Overlap (FOL).
 For heavier or more fragile goods, FOL boxes are a good choice.
 They're nearly identical to RSC boxes, but two parallel flaps entirely cover the box.
 This means there's no small gap between flaps and your products are less likely to come out accidentally or be damaged.
 However, they are slightly more expensive and do require additional fastening to keep closed, so overhead expenses will increase.

 - Auto-locking bottom.
 These boxes come with a built-in folding component on the bottom.
 This allows your staff to push on the box to quickly make a sturdy bottom.
 It saves time and expenses on tape, but they are more expensive than the other models.
 It does also lower labor cost, so it can offset this increase.
-If speed and efficiency are very important to your business sue to a high volume of eCommerce sales, these are a great option.
+If speed and efficiency are very important to your business due to an increase eCommerce sales, these are a great option.

 With so many packages being shipped every day, there are a few trends that have come to dominate the eCommerce industry.

 Here are the five biggest: